LOADING

 The Myanmar Conflict Map

-Brody Smith is a freelance information designer and creative developer with expertise in data visualisation, digital cartography, front-end development, and graphic design.
-He has designed and built web interactives for the IISS, the Lowy Institute, the Bob Brown Foundation, the Australian Defence Science and Technology Group , and the Youth National Security Strategy.
-Brody’s work has gathered hundreds of thousands of views and has been reported on by major news outlets including Axios, the Australian Financial Review, and the ABC.
+Brody Smith is a freelance information designer and creative developer with expertise in data visualisation, digital cartography, front-end development and graphic design.
+He has designed and built web interactives for the IISS, the Lowy Institute, the Bob Brown Foundation, the Australian Defence Science and Technology Group, and the Youth National Security Strategy.
+Brody’s work has received hundreds of thousands of views online and has been reported on by major news outlets including Axios, the Australian Financial Review and the ABC.
 More information is available on his website.